rillonline/writing/kearsarge/kearsarge.md

 I scanned her board.
 "I'll have the salad special.
 Blake's paying."

 And with that I walked to the back to the booth Kearsarge and I shared two days ago when she was very much alive.
-Long ago Simon and Dad has disabused of the idea I could change what happened after the fact.
+Long ago Simon and Dad had disabused of the idea that I could change what happened after the fact.
 I did not wonder if anything I could have said would have changed the outcome of Kearsarge lying dead in at Fifth and Elm.